plagiarismsearch/assignsubmission_edulegit/README.md

 Author: Alex Crosby <developer@plagiarismsearch.com>
 Copyright: Edulegit.com, https://edulegit.com

-EduLegit is AI management control system, teacher assistant and student supervision
+EduLegit is an innovative AI management control system that aims to assist teachers in supervising students and ensuring seamless workflow and increased student involvement in the learning process.
+The supervision is handled with the most advanced tools, including but not limited to:
 * AI motion monitoring
 * Al control alerts
 * AI text check